skills/deploy-to-azure/README.md

 - When someone applies a "stage" label to a pull request, that'll be our indicator that we'd like to deploy our application to a staging environment.
 - When someone applies a "destroy environment" label to a pull request, we'll tear down any resources that are running on our Azure account.

+### :keyboard: Activity: Configure `GITHUB_TOKEN` permissions
+At the start of each workflow run, GitHub automatically creates a unique `GITHUB_TOKEN` secret to use in your workflow.
+We need to make sure this token has the permissions required for this course.

+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+1. Ensure that the `GITHUB_TOKEN` for this repository has **Allow GitHub Actions to create and approve pull requests** enabled under **Workflow permissions**.
+[Learn how](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token).
+This will allow GitHub Actions to merge pull requests as you move through the steps in this course.
+1. Ensure that the `GITHUB_TOKEN` also has **Read and write permissions** enabled under **Workflow permissions**.
+This is required for your workflow to be able to upload your image to the container registry.

 ### :keyboard: Activity: Configure a trigger based on labels
 For now, we'll focus on staging.
 We'll spin up and destroy our environment in a later step.

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 1. Go to the **Actions** tab.
 1. Click **New workflow**
 1. Search for "simple workflow" and click **Configure**